God’s Love is Greater than Suicide

 In our case, our uncle was a God-fearing man who had plowed snow for the church the morning of his death in order to get the parking lot ready for Sunday services.

-To read more of this post, follow me to Rachel’s site
+To read more of this post about Christianity and Suicide, follow me to Rachel’s site

 Hope Prevails: Insights from a Doctor’s Personal Journey through DepressionHope Prevails Bible Study: Insights from a Doctor’s Personal Journey Through DepressionYou’ll Get Through This: Hope and Help for Your Turbulent TimesYou’ll Get Through This Study Guide: Hope and Help for Your Turbulent Times